r-chowdhury/district/README.md

 shape.
 (WHAT HAPPENS IF THE SHAPE CONSISTS OF MULTIPLE POLYGONS?)

+To launch programs from the makefile:

+make run_redistrict STATE=<STATE>  : runs do_redistrict and puts the output on cluster_data
+make run_prepare_ILP STATE=<STATE> : generates the file for preparing the ILP (output is saved in folder ILP_data make run_ILP STATE=<STATE> : run the ILP on the generated file, output is saved on ILP_data make generate_images STATE=<STATE> : run the python scripts to generate the gnuplot files and then run the gnuplot files and save the pdf in the folder gnuplot_data/

 Also, extract the boundary polygons of a state: python3 read_state_shapefile.py <ST> <input directory name>
  where <ST> is the two-letter abbreviation for a state, and <input directory name>